Award-winning Ojibway author Richard Wagamese dies at age 61

 He has also won the George Ryga Award for Social Awareness in Literature for his 2011 memoir “One Story, One Song,” the Canadian Authors Association Award for Fiction for his novel “Dream Wheels” in 2007 and the Alberta Writers Guild Best Novel Award for his debut novel “Keeper’n Me” in 1994.

-Former Ontario premiere Bob Rae tweeted on Saturday, "Richard Wagamese was a wise writer and good man - proud to have shared honoured [sic] with him at #Lakehead
+Former Ontario premiere Bob Rae tweeted on Saturday, "Richard Wagamese was a wise writer and good man - proud to have shared honoured [sic] with him at #Lakehead."

 Wagamese's niece Rhonda Fisher says his works were also greatly influenced by his own childhood experiences.
 She says he was removed from his family by the Children’s Aid Society as part of the ‘60s Scoop and ended up in foster care in southern Ontario.